karimelkh/inventory_ms/README.md

 ## TODOs
 - fix: change the default home look
-- fix: when i came from another page to the home i don't find any user obj
+- fix: when i came from another page to the home i don't find the counts
+- fix: make some enhancements in `items.views.index`
+- fix tailwind problem (not compiling some the classes in `categories` app)
 - feat: hide/show columns
 - feat: find the best ID pattern for the project
 - feat: page 404